mtlynch/mtlynch.io/content/book-reports/stop-worrying-start-living/index.md

 ### Clear your desk

 * To improve your focus and reduce stress, clear your desk of all papers except those related to the immediate problem at hand.
-* Psycohologist William Sadler had a story about helping an executive manage stress at work.
+* Psychologist William Sadler had a story about helping an executive to manage stress at work.

 >"Tell me," said the patient, "where do you keep your unfinished business?"
 >